-A White Kitchen Goes for a Touch of Shine
+A White IKEA Kitchen Renovation Gets a Glossy Shine

-How to up the ante with a neutral like white?
-Go high-gloss!
+Want to up the ante with a neutral like white?
+Go with high-gloss kitchen cabinets.

 Sweeten made the process super easy to get bids and ultimately find a great contractor.
 I’m really glad I found you guys.